28 February 2020

 In the world of wellness, spas are already beginning to incorporate more vegan-friendly body treatments.
 Check out our article on plant-based spa treatments to discover why simply adjusting an offering to be vegan-friendly attracting more guests overall.

 Keto Out, Carbs In

 There’s no denying that Keto’s anti-carb narrative has been popular, and it’s expected to continue being popular throughout 2020.
-However, after a year on anti-carb rhetoric, people will likely ditch the extremes and once again be more accepting of healthy carb choices, such as whole grains, pulses and starchy fruits and vegetables.
+However, after a year of anti-carb rhetoric, people will likely ditch the extremes and once again be more accepting of healthy carb choices, such as whole grains, pulses and starchy fruits and vegetables.

 Good carbs look like the thing they are supposed to be.
-Remove the arrival orange juice and swap it for a fresh from the fridge seedless satsuma and swap out dry carb snacks with water-rich foods that are also rich in fiber and low in fat.
+Remove the arrival orange juice and swap it for a fresh from the fridge seedless satsuma and swap out dry carb snacks with water-rich foods that are also rich in fibre and low in fat.